Skip to main content

 Coverage Testing

 Unit can help you evaluate how many of your customers are prequalified for merchant cash advance offers.
-To do so, we'll need some basic anonymized data — at a minimum, 6 months of sales data per user, with credit versus debit amounts per transaction, per day, or per week.
+To do so, we'll need some basic anonymized data — at a minimum, six months of sales data per customer.

 The criteria above represent minimum eligibility requirements.
 Businesses that meet these thresholds will proceed to underwriting, where a more comprehensive review of payment processing history and financial condition is conducted.
 Additional factors assessed during underwriting may affect whether a business ultimately qualifies for a merchant cash advance offer.